jefjesuswt/project-karin/packages/config/README.md

 # @project-karin/config

-Configuration management plugin for Karin-JS with environment variable loading and validation.
+Configuration management plugin for Karin with environment variable loading and validation.

 ## Installation